maziz-create/picture-sharing-between-clients/README.md

 # picture-sharing-between-clients
-This repository is the codes to the interview question given to me by the Elçi Company.
+This repository contains codes for 2 different clients to send images to each other.

+Technologies: NodeJS, Socket, ReactJS, Typescript, React-images-uploading.